sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 ### Differs

-As a developer, I can implement a part wherein I define my own Differs.
+A developer can implement a part to define custom Differs.
 A Differ is defined per type _and_ change operation and it's output is a user friendly rendering of a particular change.
 An example could look like:

 ```